brandlewco/jesserieser-hugo-cc/content/collections/phoenix.md

   meta_description:
   meta_title: 'Adobe: Turn Up the Vibrancy.
 Make it pop.
 Make it louder'
 title: Adobe
-collection_meta: 'Turn Up the Vibrancy:'
+collection_meta: Turn Up the Vibrancy
 collection_meta_2: Make it pop.
 Make it louder.
 Amplify the mood.
 collection_description: >-
   A selection of images for Adobe CC consisting of colorful, constructed,